Hey, hey! How are you doing today? I'm pretty chill, and I am hoping the same for you.

 It's Friday, and I am visiting my parents.
-In the United States it's the day after our Thanksgiving Holiday, in which we get together with family, give thanks, and feast.
+In the United States, it's the day after our Thanksgiving Holiday when we get together with family, give thanks, and feast.

-In my last post, Spiritual Experiments to Destress, I invited you all to do a spiritual experiment, and I said I'd do it to.
+In my last post, Spiritual Experiments to Destress, I invited you all to do a spiritual experiment, and I said I'd do it too.

 Here is my update...

-Day one: I forgot about it, kinda, until my head was bitten off by a gate keeper.
-I've been to this same facility before, in the earlier part of the year, and the same said person bit my head off then too.
+Day one: I forgot about it until my head was bitten off by a gatekeeper.
+Earlier in the year, I'd been to this same facility before, and the same person bit my head off.

-I literally put my head down, and said a little prayer for this person, and it went like this.
-"Dear Heavenly Father please bless him/her with comfort, patience, and strength, in the name of Jesus Christ, Amen."
+I put my head down and said a little prayer for this person, and it went like this.
+"Dear Heavenly Father, please bless him/her with comfort, patience, and strength, in the name of Jesus Christ, Amen."

-When I lifted my head, and smiled, the individual changed with a twinkling of an eye.
+When I lifted my head and smiled, the individual changed with a twinkling of an eye.
 It was weird!
 I kid you not, from mean to kind, just like that.
-I was extremely impressed.
+I was highly impressed.

-Day two: spent much of my time praying for others, as much as I possibly could.
+Day two: I spent much time praying for others as much as possible.
 I was praying for random people that I didn't even know.

-All day long, I was saying prayers for people.
+All day long, I said prayers for people.
 Praying for blessings upon them and their family.

-Day four: I woke up feeling so good, with an indescribable joy and love in my heart.
-This is what love feels like and when we love like this, God abides in us.
+Day four: I woke up feeling so good, with indescribable joy and love in my heart.
+This is what love feels like, and God abides in us when we love like this.
 In essence, it is God because He is love.

 Day four continued: As I persisted in praying for others, I found myself thinking, "How do I know what I should pray?"
 This came to me because I was running out of things to pray for others.
 Then, I began to ask Heavenly Father to help me understand what to pray for when praying for others.